 This is a story that happened a long time ago, about one girl and her adventure-filled life.
 It takes place in the hot desert regions of sand dunes, camels, tropics, and – most importantly – love...

-A simple yet intricate melody rang through the busy air of the village, followed by the jingles of many tiny bells in the dry, desert wind.
-The extraordinary sounds caught the attention of the people bustling about and people slowly stopped in their tracks, dropping their tasks for a moment's time.
+A simple yet intricate melody of plucked strings rang through the busy air of the village.
+In the dry, desert air, the jingle of tiny bells soon followed it.
+The extraordinary sounds, weaving between one another, caught the attention of the people bustling about.
+It slowly stopped them in their tracks and they dropped their tasks for a moment's time.
 It was hard not to have their attention diverted by such a rare and mesmerizing spectacle.

 "Are they travelling performers?"

 "Seems likely," one woman murmured in awe.
 "I've never seen them around here before."

 "What a beautiful looking dancer."